krwenholz/krwenholz.github.io/content/_index.md

 - [Publicly visible projects](/projects).
 The woodworking
   section is usually a hit.
 - My [handy-dandy resume](https://github.com/krwenholz/Resume/blob/master/resume.pdf).
-- [LinkedIn](https://www.linkedin.com/in/kyle-wenholz/), which is allowed to run a bit longer than my one page resume ;)
+- [LinkedIn](https://www.linkedin.com/in/kyle-wenholz/), which is allowed to run a bit longer than my ~~one~~two page resume ;)

 # README.kyle

 ## Backstory

 I was born and raised in Montana.
 I used to convince folks I grew up wrestling bears.
 I did not.
-You wouldn't believe how many people believed this.

 My wife and I met at University of Puget Sound, married right after college.
 Our dog entered the picture in 2019.
 She's too smart for her own good.

 We now live in Tacoma, WA, after a long stint in Seattle.

-In my spare time I like to walk, read, cook, play games, and do some woodworking.
+In my spare time I like to walk, read, cook, play games, and work with wood.
 Some project photos can be found [here](https://photos.google.com/share/AF1QipPPR5N7AuE28ucrJPX9brb6XxazXH6ohPlECQ_gxl3nRAepbHHwU6n-_xrqe8Hu0g?key=UHhNRUVld1NlZGc1OGtUWFlpZXNhN0tGUUZIbmtn).

 ## Purpose